In a nutshell

 Museum of London

-The Museum of London shows the entire history of the city from the Stone Age to the present day.
+The Museum of London tells the entire story of the city—from the Stone Age to modern times.

 free

-Great museums in London for kids
+Great Museums in London for Kids

 Natural History Museum

-The Natural History Museum is a highlight among the museums in London not only for children.
-It is one of the largest natural history museums in the world.
+The Natural History Museum is one of the most famous museums of London and a real highlight for visitors of all ages.
+It’s also one of the largest natural history collections in the world.

 free